Qv-code-Qv/car_prices/README.md

-Installation :
+installation :

-- Editeur de code (VScode)
+- Code editor (VScode)
 - Python
-- Anacondas, pour les librairies pandas ou à installer manuellement si vous préférez
+- Anacondas, for pandas libraries or to install manually if you prefer

-PROBLEMATIQUE : Estimer le prix de vente d’une voiture en fonction de ses caractéristiques
+PROBLEM: Estimate the selling price of a car based on its characteristics

-- ANALYSE EXPLORATOIRE DES DONNÉES
+- EXPLORATORY DATA ANALYSIS
-- NETTOYAGE
+- CLEANING
-- MODIFICATION DES VARIABLES ET REGROUPEMENT DES COLONNES
+- MODIFYING VARIABLES AND GROUPING COLUMNS
-- PASSAGE A DETECTION + SUPPRESSION DES OUTLIERS
+- PASSAGE TO DETECTION + DELETION OF OUTLIERS
-- PASSAGE A LA REGRESSION LINEAIRE
+- TRANSITION TO LINEAR REGRESSION
-- PASSAGE AU FEATURE IMPORTANCE
+- MOVING TO FEATURE IMPORTANCE